knylbyte/tuliprox/README.md

 It is whitespace-tolerant and uses familiar programming concepts with a custom syntax.

 **Basic elements:**
-- Identifiers: `Variable Names` and `Playlist Field Names` composed of ASCII alphanumeric characters and underscores.
+- Identifiers: `Variable Names` composed of ASCII alphanumeric characters and underscores.
+- FieldNames: `Playlist Field Names` starting with `@` following compose of ASCII alphanumeric characters and underscores.
+The `@` prefix is not needed for regex statements like `Caption ~ ".*"`.
 - Strings / Text: Enclosed in double quotes. "example string"
+- Null value `null`
 - Regex Matching:   `FieldName ~ "Regex"` like in filter statements.
 - Access a field in a regex match result:  with `result.capture`.
 For example, if you have multiple captures you can access them by their name, or their index beginning at 1.
 - Builtin String functions: